blackflux/smart-fs/README.md

 By default the file is simply overwritten.

 When `create` is set to `false` no action is taken if the file does not already exist.

+When `pretty` is set to `true`, the output is formatted more compact.

 ## Important